 Palmer Station

 This list of ‘cities in Antarctica’ couldn’t be complete without Palmer Station.
 Nestled on Anvers Island, Palmer Station is the kind of place that might make you wonder if James Bond decided to swap out his tropical hideouts for something a bit… chillier.
-Owned and operated by Uncle Sam himself – yes, it’s an American research station – Palmer Station is like the Ivy League college of Antarctic bases.
-Quite elite, wouldn’t you say?
+It’s an American research station and the Ivy League college of Antarctic bases.
+Unlike its fellow research bases, Palmer has a soft spot for the avian wonders of Antarctica and it’s one of the top spots for bird research, especially those adorable Adélie penguins.
+Remember Pingu?
+Yeah, probably his second home.

 Halley Research Station

-So, what makes Halley more special than finding a non-frozen hot cocoa in the middle of the Antarctic?
-Well, its architecture, for one.
-Imagine a caterpillar that’s been gymming hard; that’s Halley for you.
+Now, first thing’s first: Halley’s got British written all over it and it’s the UK’s dazzling jewel in the Antarctic crown.
+It’s like the Antarctic’s version of the TARDIS.
+The first thing you notice about it is its architecture, for one.
+Imagine a caterpillar that’s been gymming hard; well it kind of looks like it.
 Modular sections linked together, all raised on hydraulic legs to battle the ever-accumulating snow.
-Quite the innovator, eh?
+Quite the innovation, eh?

 Concordia Station

-Why is it such a hot topic in a land of ice?
+Let’s spill the (frozen) tea: Concordia is the glamorous offspring of a French-Italian partnership.
+Imagine the charm of Paris and the allure of Rome, but instead of cafes and coliseums, you have icy expanses and scientific instruments.
 Concordia sits atop the Antarctic Plateau, at an altitude that would make even the Himalayas blush.
-And the oxygen?
-It’s at a premium, my dear, making the station an astronaut’s dream for space simulation studies.
+And the oxygen is at a premium, making the station an astronaut’s dream for space simulation studies.
 In fact, if you fancy a trip to Mars but can’t wait for Elon’s next rocket, Concordia’s isolation, altitude, and extreme temperatures make it the next best thing.

 Enjoying this post?
 Then you may also want to explore our list of the most isolated countries in the world.